Kitware/dive/docker/ansible/README.md

 This folder contains the deployment configuration for DIVE.

 Typically ansible is run using `ansible-playbook` over `ssh`, however since the server this is deployed on isn't accessable via `ssh`, we can't use normal CI/Deployment methods.
 Instead, ansible needs to be run with a `systemd` timer, and this `systemd` timer needs to be setup locally.
-Due to the uptime requirements, this deployment is run on a schedule, instead of directly after changes to the `master` branch.
+Due to the uptime requirements, this deployment is run on a schedule, instead of directly after changes to the `main` branch.

 ## Requirements